 - Sizes do vary, though.
 Cots designed to fit 'standard-sized' cot mattresses are a few centimetres narrower than cots designed for 'continental-sized' mattresses, although they're often a similar length (around 140cm).
 Measurements should be clearly displayed on the cot label.

-- You can buy bedside cots with a removable side so you can position the cot right next to your bed.
-The base can be adjusted so your baby’s mattress can be lined up with yours, which makes night-time feeding easier.
+- You can buy bedside cots with a removable side, so you can position it right next to your bed.
+You can adjust the base so your baby’s mattress lines up with yours, which makes night-time feeding easier.

 - If you’re planning on more than one child with a small age gap between them, a cot may be more suitable, as you’ll more than likely use the cot for the new baby and buy a single bed for your older child.

-You can deviate from a standard cot or cot bed – rectangle shape, fixed sides – and choose to go for a drop-sided or sleigh cot or cot bed.
-You can also choose a cot or cot bed that comes with a drawer or storage built in.
+A standard cot or cot bed – rectangle shape, fixed sides – isn't your only option.
+You could choose to go for a drop-sided or sleigh cot or cot bed, or one with a drawer or storage built in.

-Some cot beds and cots have one side rail that can be dropped down to give better access for getting your baby in and out.
+Some cot beds and cots have one side rail that can drop down to give better access for getting your baby in and out.

-Drop-sided cot beds and cots are particularly useful if you are short or slightly bulkier as the drop side makes it easier for you to get your baby in and out.
+Drop-sided cot beds and cots are particularly useful if you're short or have a larger build, as the drop side makes it easier for you to get your baby in and out.

 There are different ways to lower the drop side.
-Some drop-sided cots and cot beds come with a nudge and lift mechanism: helpful because it can be operated with one hand while you've got your baby in the other hand.
-Others can have catches, a trigger mechanism or a foot pedal.
+Some drop-sided cots and cot beds have a nudge-and-lift mechanism, which is helpful because you can operate it with one hand while you've got your baby in the other.
+Others have catches, a trigger mechanism or a foot pedal.

 There has been some controversy over drop-sided cots in the USA.
 Read our guide to using cot beds safely.